1. Early Case Review

-What should I do first if I’m under investigation or just got cited/arrested?
+What should I do first if I’m under investigation or have been cited or arrested?

 What’s the difference between a misdemeanor and a felony in Arizona?